nkarl/wsu-cpts-453-graph-theory/homeworks/week9/HW5.md

+## 1.
+---
+Give details – two paragraphs will suffice – about your choice for the end-of-semester project.

+I am attempt

 ## 2.
 ---
 In the current era, *media beyond written sources* have been effective in communicating complex mathematical ideas to a broad audience.
 Shining examples of this include YouTube videos such as the 3Blue1Brown videos produced by Grant Sanderson. **Find and provide a short synopsis of two YouTube videos each effectively explaining a problem that involves graph theory**.
 A “short synopsis” includes ***the URL along with at least two paragraphs*** of explanation and/or narrative.